anupkalburgi/db-connect-webapp/Readme.md

 ## Backend

-The backend is built using **Flask** and integrates with **Databricks Connect** to provide data and compute services.
+The backend is built using **Fast API** and integrates with **Databricks Connect** to provide data and compute services.
 It handles API requests, connects to Databricks clusters, and processes data for the frontend.

 ### Key Features

 - Connects to Databricks using [Databricks Connect](https://docs.databricks.com/en/dev-tools/databricks-connect/index.html).
-- Supports OAuth M2M authentication for secure access.
+- Supports [OAuth M2M](https://docs.databricks.com/aws/en/dev-tools/auth/oauth-m2m) (Machine to Machine) authentication for secure access.
+The application connects with a Databricks OAuth Client ID and uses a Client Secret to connect and obtain a temporary OAuth token.
-- Provides APIs for querying datasets and performing operations.
+- Provides APIs for querying Databricks datasets and performing operations.
+These example methods would be customised depending on the application requirements.
+- The API interface layer allows the PySpark data access layer to built within a unit-test framework.

-### Setup and Running
+### Backend Configure and Run

+Preqs:
+- A Databricks platform with compute services and some target Delta tables stored in Unity Catalog.
+- For a quick-start test the `samples.nyctaxi` catalog-schema can be used.
+The table `trips` is located here for a default Databricks installation and can be used for testing the application.
+- Create an OAUTH or PAT token connection configuration to use with the Databricks backend configuration (see the following Setup steps that use this)

+Setup:

 1. Navigate to the `backend` directory: